aurelia/framework/CONTRIBUTING.md

 # Contributing

 Please begin by reading [our contributing guidelines](https://github.com/DurandalProject/about/blob/master/CONTRIBUTING.md).
 The contributing document will provide you with all the information you need to get started.
-Once you have read that, you will need to also [sign our CLA](http://goo.gl/forms/dI8QDDSyKR) before we can accept a Pull Request from you.
-More information on the process is included in the [contributor's guide](https://github.com/DurandalProject/about/blob/master/CONTRIBUTING.md).
+Later, as part of your first pull request, you will be asked to sign our Contributors License Agreement.
+More information on the process is included in the full [contributor's guide](https://github.com/DurandalProject/about/blob/master/CONTRIBUTING.md).

-# Getting started
+## Getting started

 Ready to get started?
 The below sections take you through the steps required to get the framework running on your local development environment, and run the associated tests.

-## Building The Code
+### Building The Code

 To build the code, follow these steps.